 Traumatic memories are always going to bother the victims simply because it is easier to remember traumatic events.
 For instance, someone who has been attending University of Toronto might realize that the colored people are not allowed or discouraged from being part of the faculty.
 Quite frankly!
 You should count how many White people are teaching in Canadian universities or colleges that are based in cities that have lots of colored people—such as Brampton and Mississauga.
 The halls of University of Toronto Mississauga Campus are filled with Brown people.
 When I was studying at this campus some years ago, it was actually referred to as the “Brown Campus”.
 But, how many of these graduates are graduating to become teachers at this university?
 I know that some of these graduates have learned to flee from the academia and that they have learned this in a group setting.
-I can easily state this because I know some of them.
-I also know that even after years have passed, they fail to apply to apply to any jobs that are offered by the Canadian academic organizations.
+I can easily state this because I know a few of these ambitious graduates.
+I also know that even after years have passed, they fail to apply to any jobs that are offered by the Canadian academic organizations.
 In some cases, the trauma that is felt by watching people of same skin color being excluded from teaching positions is really that deep.
 I find this knowledge very interesting because I can clearly see why Canada fails to utilize the talent that she has created with so much talent.
 Talk about twisted bonds!
 LOL!
 I personally think that they are doing the right thing as they walk away.
 According to Simona Chiose’s article “Justice on Campus”, Canadian universities hush around 90% of the abuse cases, which I think allows abusers to stay and mingle with the rest.
 So like my friends say, “If you are away from such people, then you aren’t missing out much”.

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.